inet-framework/inet/showcases/visualizer/advanced/doc/index.rst

    <p>V2</p>

    The various visualizations are handled by specific visualizer simple modules.
 Visualizations in 2D are implemented by `Canvas` visualizer simple modules, while visualizations in 3D are handled by `Osg` visualizer simple modules.
-The visualizer simple modules have the word `Canvas` or `Osg` in their type name, e.g. `RoutingTableCanvasVisualizer` or `InterfaceTableOsgVisualizer`.
+The visualizer simple modules have the word `Canvas` or `Osg` in their type name, e.g. :ned:`RoutingTableCanvasVisualizer` or :ned:`InterfaceTableOsgVisualizer`.

-   There are compound modules which contain both the Canvas and the Osg version of a specific visualizer simple module, e.g. `RoutingTableVisualizer` contains a `RoutingTableCanvasVisualizer` and a `RoutingTableOsgVisualizer` simple module.
+   There are compound modules which contain both the Canvas and the Osg version of a specific visualizer simple module, e.g. :ned:`RoutingTableVisualizer` contains a :ned:`RoutingTableCanvasVisualizer` and a :ned:`RoutingTableOsgVisualizer` simple module.
 Thus these specific compound visualizers can provide both 2D and 3D visualizations (i.e. the RoutingTableVisualizer can visualize routing tables in both 2D and 3D).
    The rule of thumb is if the type name doesn't contain either `Canvas` or `Osg`, the module contains both kinds of visualizers.

    There are integrated visualizer compound modules, which contain multiple specific visualizer simple modules.
 There are three kinds of integrated visualizers:

-   The `IntegratedCanvasVisualizer` contains all Canvas visualizer simple modules, while the `IntegratedOsgVisualizer` contains all Osg visualizer simple modules.
+   The :ned:`IntegratedCanvasVisualizer` contains all Canvas visualizer simple modules, while the :ned:`IntegratedOsgVisualizer` contains all Osg visualizer simple modules.

-   The `IntegratedVisualizer` contains an `IntegratedCanvasVisualizer` and an `IntegratedOsgVisualizer`.
+   The :ned:`IntegratedVisualizer` contains an :ned:`IntegratedCanvasVisualizer` and an :ned:`IntegratedOsgVisualizer`.
 Thus it contains all available visualizer simple modules.

-   By including an `IntegratedVisualizer` in the network, the features of all contained visualizers are available in the simulation using the network, both in 2D and 3D.
+   By including an :ned:`IntegratedVisualizer` in the network, the features of all contained visualizers are available in the simulation using the network, both in 2D and 3D.
    The parameters of the visualizer simple modules can be configured from the ini file.